 One thing I admired about Fred Rogers himself is his treatment of fantasy and reality.
 He kept the two worlds separate, but encouraged people to explore both.
 During his lectures or talk show appearances, he would bring out the puppets, but not from behind a stage wall, so everyone knew he was the puppeteer and that the puppets were make believe.

-As a kid, when I saw the show take the viewers to the Neighborhood of Make-Believe, I would always get immersed in that fantasy world, even knowing it wasn’t real.
+As a kid, when show took the viewers to the Neighborhood of Make-Believe, I would always get immersed in that fantasy world, even knowing it wasn’t real.
 The show just gives you permission to do that.
-As an adult, I once saw an episode that bothered me regarding this willing suspension of disbelief.
+As an adult, one episode bothered me regarding this willing suspension of disbelief.

 Mr. Rogers does get slammed, though, for generating the cult of self-esteem.
 Fox News, for instance, reports of a study about the show’s negative effects, claiming (neutrally, of course) that Mr. Rogers is a force for evil.
 They talk about LSU business professor Don Chance (it would be LSU), who claims that Mr. Rogers created a sense of entitlement in “kids today.”
 He and Fox say that current parenting practices that reward children for just showing up and validate them regardless of success or failure has contributed to the belief that kids don’t have to work hard to accomplish anything.
 This relates to success at school, because kids don’t believe they should put in any effort; they feel entitled to A’s.
-I agree the “new generation” has a stronger sense of entitlement than those before it, and I do find it annoying.
-I don’t think we can blame it on Mr. Rogers.
+Yeah, the “new generation” does have a stronger sense of entitlement than those prior, which can be annoying.
+But we cannot blame it on Mr. Rogers.
 His validation is more on a spiritual, existential level.